All business agreements require a contract and renting out your property will also require the same.

 Rights and responsibilities of the tenant

 Most articles outline the responsibilities of landlords to provide renters with a livable space.
 However, it should be noted that tenants also have their fair share of duties in maintaining the rental in a good state, such as properly disposing of their trash, reporting property damage, and respecting the right to privacy and quiet enjoyment of other renters.
+You may also include guidelines for allowable modifications to the property such as painting.

 white toned kitchen with island